Key Guidelines For A Smooth Upgrade To AEM 6.5

 Post AEM Upgrade Inspection

-Compose a checklist of tasks to be tested after the upgrade in order to finalize the upgrade.
+Compose a checklist of tasks to be tested after the upgrade to AEM 6.5 in order to finalize the upgrade.
 The list should include the following tasks.

 - Verification of OSGi Bundle